awentzonline/keras-rtst/README.md

 --------
 There's an examples folder.
 Example of an example:

-Make a brick texturizer: `./make-example-texturizer.sh bricks0 <path/to/training/images> <path/to/evaluation/images> <path/to/vgg16/weights.h5>`
+Train a brick texturizer: `./make-example-texturizer.sh bricks0 path/to/training/images path/to/evaluation/images path/to/vgg16/weights.h5`

+Texturize a gif with that brick texturizer: `VGG_WEIGHTS=/path/to/vgg.h5 ./texturize-gif.sh path/to/your.gif bricks0 out/bricks0gif`

 Differences from the paper
 --------------------------